microsoft/WhatTheHack/xxx-ChaosStudio4AKS/Student/Challenge-03.md

 - Verify the experiment is running
 - Observe any failure(s)
-- Deploy Azure's Traffic Manager
-- Re-run experiment
 - Verify all application traffic is routing to the surviving region

 ## Tips

--  To simulate region failures think about Network Security Groups (NSG's), Did you create the NSG's from Challenge 0?
--  Think of the other ways to simulate all compute going down in a region
+-  Think of the multiple ways to simulate a region failure
--  Azure's DNS load balancer can failover DNS traffic to a surving region
+-  Did you create the NSG's from Challenge 0?
 -  Use [GeoPeeker](https://geopeeker.com/home/default) to verify traffic routing